10 Unique Ways To Spend Mother's Day Outside

 Create a Cozy Fire Pit

 Regardless of whether mom is a runner, tackling a 5k is a great way to spend some quality time together (while working up a sweat and earning that homemade Mother’s Day brunch!).
-You can walk or run these virtual races, and do them wherever you please.
+You can walk or run these, and do them in many different locations.
 There are tons of ways that you can make this more unique, like making mom her own bib, or designing her a medal – a great way to get younger kids involved as well!

 Bring mom a headband or lightweight beanie from our women's running collection to give her a gift that she can use on her special day, while she crushes some miles!